 Committed to changing the paradigm of cancer care, Kim Popovits has served as Chairman of the Board since 2012, Chief Executive Officer and President since 2009 and as President and Chief Operating Officer since 2002.
 Prior to joining Genomic Health, Kim served as Senior Vice President, Marketing and Sales at Genentech, Inc., a biotechnology company, dedicated to using human genetic information to discover, develop, manufacture and commercialize medicines to treat patients with serious or life-threatening medical conditions.
 During her 15 years at Genentech, Kim led the successful commercialization of 14 new therapies, including Herceptin®, the revolutionary targeted treatment that changed the way doctors treat a particularly aggressive form of breast cancer.
 Before joining Genentech, Kim served as division manager for American Critical Care, a division of American Hospital Supply Corporation.
 Kim holds a Bachelor of Arts degree in Business from Michigan State University.
 Kim currently serves on the board of BayBio, Northern California's life science association, which supports the regional bioscience community through advocacy, enterprise support, and enhancement of research collaboration.
 Kim is also the President of The Coalition for 21st Century Medicine, whose mission is to improve the quality of healthcare by encouraging research, development and commercialization of innovative diagnostic technologies that will personalize patient care, improve patient outcomes and reduce healthcare costs.
 She most recently joined the board of the American Clinical Laboratory Association (ACLA) and serves as an Advisor to the Healthcare Businesswomen’s Association (HBA).
 Kim’s contributions to science and the commercialization of the biotechnology industry have been acknowledged by multiple organizations including, being named as the Woman of the Year in 2008 by the Women Health Care Executives and as one of the Most Influential Women in the Bay Area by The San Francisco Business Times from 2006 - 2012.

-Paul Aldridge, Ph.D., Senior Vice President and Chief Information Officer
+Paul Aldridge, Ph.D., Senior Vice President, Software Technology and Chief Information Officer

 "Genomic Health is at the forefront of the revolution in healthcare and personalized medicine.
 We focus on delivering information, unique and critical to every patient, into the hands of healthcare professionals and patients that will drive treatment decisions and improve individual outcomes.
 The work of delivering timely, complete and accurate information to physicians and patients is the core mission of a team of dedicated Information Technology professionals.
 Everyday, we look for ways to improve the standard of care for cancer patients worldwide."